 CMHA notes that many Canadians do not have access to mental health services due to barriers including geographic location, stigma, and wait times.
 In 2018, CMHA started its project developing digital mental health services including online self-assessment tools, peer support, and validated curative tools.

 The following financial analysis represents the financial standing of CMHA’s national branch.

-This charity report is an update that is currently being reviewed by CMHA.
+This charity report is an update that was sent to CMHA for review.
 Comments and edits may be forthcoming.

 Financial RatiosFiscal year ending March

 |Administrative costs as % of revenues||18.3%||26.0%||28.1%|

 |Program cost coverage (%)||77.6%||138.9%||179.5%|

 |Fees for service||1,030,106||66,469||37,529|